-

 - medical evidence of the client's ability to do the work exists; and

-This option must always be at the instigation of the client as any self employment venture contains a degree of risk which must ultimately be borne by the client.
+This option must always be at the instigation of the client as any self-employment venture contains a degree of risk which must ultimately be borne by the client.
 It is worth noting that a high percentage of small business ventures fail.
-Accordingly some Rehabilitation Coordinators may choose to support self employment on behalf of a client only after:
+Accordingly, some Rehabilitation Delegates may choose to support self-employment on behalf of a client only after:

 - all other options have been explored; and

-In any event the Rehabilitation Coordinator should be satisfied that the client understands the risks and has sufficient information to make an informed decision.
+In any event the Rehabilitation Delegate should be satisfied that the client understands the risks and has sufficient information to make an informed decision.